apocalypticartcollective/eft/about.md

 <!--
 - Bruce Charonnat (editing, design, promotion, and production support; chief provocateur; surrogate googler and search Sherpa).
-- Nik Bartunek (voice, engineering, marketing, and social` media support; photography; market commiseration without capitulation; providential hand-me-downs).
+- Nik Bartunek (voice, engineering, marketing, and social media support; photography; market commiseration without capitulation; providential hand-me-downs).
 - Nick Stein (music).
-- Julie Maddalena (studio support; vocal performance and voice health support; eye of newt and other medicinals).
+- Julie Maddalena (studio support; vocal performance and voice health support -- eye of newt and other medicinals).
 - Eric Mathis (early and eternal reader; epical and erical support and encouragement).
 - Carla Mathis (voice direction; script work).
-- Ann Wolfe and the A-TEAM homeschool community creative writing classes
+- Ann Wolfe and the A-TEAM homeschool community creative writing classes.
 - Marilyn Mcentyre (editing & encouragement; publishing wisdom).
 - Zoe Maddalena (vibe & inspiration; straight talk; art collaborator and field trip buddy).
 - Timo Maddalena (first and most-reassuring reader; grounded wisdom).
 - Spyros Vasiliou and the Athens Elliotts, for the war-time woodcuts that have enriched the story from the very beginning.
 - Michael Toy (soul brother; faithful and universal colaborator; websites-r-us).
 - Linda Toy (soul sister; networker; encourager).
-- Erick Jessee (printing and sustainability).
+- Erick Jessee (printing and sustainability ... *of friendships and resources*).
-- Kevin Marks (Field Trip Buddy; the other pastor/writer/therapist/artist).
+- Kevin Marks (original Field Trip Buddy; the other pastor/writer/therapist/artist).
 - Heather Fosth (third-stage rocket booster; manual labor).
 - Marge Boots (graphics and <cough> typography support).
 - Russ Sampson (Saint Sampson, organizer of the legendary *Tonopolo Apocalypse Readings*, 500+ AQI -- what else you gonna do besides waterski?).
 - Everyone trapped at Tonopolo during the readings.
+- Mike McKenna (brand loyalist, audio engineering support, jazz edition)
+- Scott Cunningham (audio engineering support)
-- Mike McKenna, Scott Cunningham, Greg Gibbons for audio engineering support and feedback.
+- Greg Gibbons (audio and performance feedback; audience of one).
-- Craig Lauchner (prayer and wisdom).
+- Craig Lauchner (prayer).
 - A special thanks to the beautiful, patient, supportive wife of the artist, Anghelika Maddalena, who can tell when I'm using *all my tools* and not only because I leave them all out; I get to live with her.
 - Finally: the Ineffable Divine, who nevertheless takes a name and human form -- maker, rescuer, comforter, and writing partner (i.e. the Word That Orders the Mess, for ordering my mess).
 -->